coecms/coecms.github.io/_posts/2019-01-18-using-opendap.md

 ---
-title: 2019-01-18-using-opendap.md
+title: How to use opendap to access remote files.
 layout: notebook
 notebook: 2019-01-18-using-opendap.html
 excerpt: >-
-    How to use opendap to access remote files.
+    A short introduction to opendap and an example of how to use xarray and opendap to access a remote dataset.

 ---